 "When we try to pick out anything by itself, we find it hitched to everything else in the Universe." ~John Muir

 For more details about how ecology relates to birth, click here.
 If you'd like to know how this ecologist ended up working in pre- and perinatal consulting, check out this blog post.
-If you'd like to take a look at my Mission Statement, please go to the "About Me" tab.
-I'd love to tell you the values to which I'm committed.
+Also take a look at my Mission Statement.